Integralist/integralist.co.uk/content/posts/thread-safe-concurrency.md

 - `agent`
 - `ref`

 A `ref` provides synchronised access to shared mutable state in a *coordinated* fashion (i.e. it uses the STM to ensure multiple references are coordinated before applying changes).
-Where as an `atom` is similiar, but differs in that it works like a straight forward CAS (compare and swap) operation.
+Whereas an `atom` is similiar, but differs in that it works like a straight forward CAS (compare and swap) operation.
 So an `atom` is considered *un-coordinated*.
 An `agent` is the same as an `atom` with the exception that it can be run asynchronously.

 Clojure's atom provides a validator function (pass `:validator` argument followed by a validating function), which prevents invalid values being set; similar to a function's pre/post assertion conditions.
 You are also able to "watch" atoms for state changes via `add-watch`.

 > Note: there is also `Var` type which is a mutable variable and is created via the `def` form.
-A variable is "thread-local" meaning it isn't shared across threads (where as `atom`, `agent` and `ref` are all accessible across threads)
+A variable is "thread-local" meaning it isn't shared across threads (whereas `atom`, `agent` and `ref` are all accessible across threads)

 Now let's consider the following functions: